Mitox95/react-redux-reddit-viewer/README.md

 This application can be installed via npm by running `npm install`.
 Once installed you're able to launch the application in a local server by running `npm start`.

 ### Navigating
-Once initialized the application can be accesed via port `8080` on `localhost`.
+Once initialized the application can be accesed via port `3000` on `localhost`.
 The application is driven primarily by react-router, allowing you to access routes to get directly to the content you want.
 For example `http://localhost:8080/#/r/wow/hot?_k=5j0xwu` or `http://localhost:8080/#/r/teslamotors/new/?_k=l90l7q`.

+### Building and Testing
+This application can be built using `npm run build` which will create a production-ready instance inside the `/build` directory.

+At this time there are a small number of tests which can be found within `/src/tests`.
+You can run the test suite via `npm run test`.

 ## browserHistory vs hashHistory